Quick start#

 Uninstalling#

-To completely remove cx, the conda prefix, and all environments:
+To remove the conda prefix and all environments managed by cx:

 cx uninstall

-This shows what will be removed and asks for confirmation.
-It also cleans up PATH entries from shell profiles.
+This shows the paths it plans to remove and asks for confirmation.
+It also cleans up PATH entries from shell profiles and prints a hint for removing the cx binary through your original install method.
 See the CLI reference for all options.